-Exit projects identified from previous planning cycles will be reviewed to verify whether the projects sanctioned as part of previous plans are still required.
-National Grid will also maintain a regular dialogue with Shippers, DNOs and Developers to ensure that information on the progression of their projects may also be used to inform National Grid’s investment decisions in a timely manner.
-In accordance with the UNC13, Shippers, DNOs and Developers will be required to provide demonstration information14 to National Grid NTS to show that he customer project is proceeding before capacity is allocated and investment works commenced.
+Exit projects previously identified will be reviewed to verify whether the projects are still required.
+We also maintain a regular dialogue with shippers, DNOs and developers to ensure that information on the progression of their projects are used to inform our investment decisions in a timely manner.
+In accordance with the Uniform Network Code (UNC), shippers and developers are required to provide demonstration information to us to show that the customer project is proceeding before capacity is allocated and investment works commenced.

-If it is found that sanctioned projects are not required as proposed through previous planning cycles (for example, due to changes in the underlying supply and demand forecasts, or as a result of new information provided to National Grid by Shippers or new information made available in the public domain) then analysis will be carried out to determine which year the projects should now be completed for.
+If it is found that sanctioned projects are not required as proposed through previous planning cycles (for example, due to changes in the underlying supply and demand scenarios, or as a result of new information provided to us by shippers or new information made available in the public domain) then analysis is carried out to determine in which years the projects should be completed.

-5.4 Investment Planning Analysis for Exit Capacity
+Investment planning analysis for exit capacity

-Investment will be undertaken for requested increases in NTS Exit (Flat) Capacity, where alternative commercial solutions are not economic, subject to the signing of a PARCA and under the terms of the ExCR.
-Such increases may require a feasibility study to be initiated to assess possible options in order that the appropriate investment planning analysis may be
+Investment is undertaken for requested increases in NTS Exit (Flat) Capacity where alternative commercial solutions are not economic; subject to the signing of a PARCA and under the terms of the ExCR.
+Such increases may require a feasibility study to be initiated to assess possible options in order that the appropriate investment planning analysis may be undertaken.
+Investment is not undertaken on the NTS for increases in NTS Exit (Flexibility) Capacity or Assured Offtake Pressures (AOP).

-13 UNC TPD Section B, para 3.3.4(b) & 3.3.5

-14 Typical demonstration information requirements can be found in our ‘Planning & Advanced Reservation of Capacity Agreement (PARCA), A Guide for Customers” document located on our website at: http://www2.nationalgrid.com/UK/Services/Gas-transmission-connections/Capacity-and-connections/Processes/PARCA-Framework/

-undertaken.
-Investment will not be undertaken on the NTS for increases in NTS Exit (Flexibility) Capacity or Assured Offtake Pressures.

-NTS Exit (Flexibility) Capacity and requests for increases in Assured Offtake Pressures within the capability of the system will be allocated to DNOs through the OCS process.
+NTS Exit (Flexibility) Capacity and requests for increases in AOP within the capability of the system will be allocated to DNOs through the OCS process.

+We assess requests for changes in the following order:

+NTS Exit (Flat) Capacity

+NTS Exit (Flexibility) Capacity

+AOP.

-National Grid will assess requests for changes to NTS Exit (Flat) Capacity first, followed by requests for changes to NTS Exit (Flexibility) Capacity, followed by requests for changes in Assured Offtake Pressures.
-Off-peak data provided by DNOs under the UNC OAD Section H process will not be treated as a long term booking of NTS Exit (Flat) Capacity or NTS Exit (Flexibility) Capacity.
+Off-peak data, provided by DNOs under the UNC OAD Section H process, is not treated as a long term booking of NTS Exit (Flat) Capacity or NTS Exit (Flexibility) Capacity.

 Parties that are directly connected to the NTS are required to register capacity in the short term under the process defined by the UNC TPD Section B.

 Increases in exit capacity may be requested in line with the ExCR.
-National Grid can only permanently increase the level of exit capacity at an Exit Point, subject to the signing of a PARCA, having first assessed how much exit capacity may be substituted to meet the increase as a result of applying its Exit Capacity Substitution and Revision Methodology Statement (“ExCS”)15.
+We can only permanently increase the level of exit capacity, at an exit point, subject to the signing of a PARCA.
+We must first assess how much exit capacity may be substituted to meet the increase as a result of applying its Exit Capacity Substitution and Revision Methodology Statement (“ExCS”).
 Exit capacity substitution is the process of substituting unsold NTS exit baseline capacity from one or more NTS Exit Points to another NTS Exit Point where demand for exit capacity exceeds the available capacity quantities for the relevant period.